 Governments have both incentives and disincentives for banning Bitcoin.
 While most governments are currently incapable of banning Bitcoin on their own, a coalition of governments might be able to effectuate a ban.

-As a new phenomenon, Bitcoin faces much skepticism.
-However, Bitcoin’s database, the blockchain, is practically impervious to attack or corruption.
-Individuals can still lose their bitcoin in a variety of ways, so it’s important to be careful.
+Bitcoin’s database, the blockchain, is practically impervious to attack or corruption.
+However, individuals can still lose their bitcoin in a variety of ways, so it’s important to be careful.

 Bitcoin is a new form of money, and its network has rapidly grown.
 While Bitcoin is not yet a universal a Medium of Exchange, economic, cultural, and technological incentives explain why this is the case, and why Bitcoin will be used as a Medium of Exchange in the future.

 Bitcoin mining requires significant electrical energy, accounting for the majority of production and operation costs associated with the Bitcoin Network.